 QTS (Qualified Teacher Status) is what you need to be a qualified teacher.
 All our routes award QTS.
-You can choose to do QTS with PGCE or QTS.

-What is PGCE?
+So what is PGCE?

 PGCE (Postgraduate Certificate of Education) is an academic award which offers up to 60 Master’s credits.
 A full Master’s degree is 180 credits.